-- Sweet Smell of Home – add a t-shirt or blanket with your scent to your pet’s carrier or the back seat of your car.
+Add a t-shirt or blanket with your scent to your pet’s carrier or the back seat of your car.
 In addition to smelling like home, nothing’s cozier than mom or dad’s shirt.

-- Lavender, Dog Appeasing Pheromone (DAP) or Feliway – aromatherapy and pheromones can calm a tense traveler.
+Aromatherapy and pheromones can calm a tense traveler.
 Add these scents to your pet’s bedding or blankets to help calm their fears.
 They are available as sprays or even as diffuser collars your dog can wear during the trip.

 Bach flower (Rescue Remedy), kava, valerian, passionflower, and skullcap have been used for decades to ease anxiety naturally.
 Ask your vet for some suggestions and safe dosing recommendations.

-- Cerenia, Dramamine and Meclizine – these anti-nausea meds can prevent vomiting in a stressed pet.
+These anti-nausea meds can prevent vomiting in a stressed pet.
 A single dose of Cerenia lasts 24 hours.
 Keep in mind these drugs only help with motion-sickness, not anxiety, and be sure to administer the medication only after talking to your vet.